vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/033/12_sa_praketa.md

 +++
 As Geldner points out (n.
 12a), praketá- is otherwise only a noun, and so it is best to go against the Pp’s reading praketáḥ in favor of the loc. praketé.
 (Geldner also entertains the possibility of reading *sapraketáḥ.)
 The “both” are presumably both births; so Geldner

 The weaving in pāda c is repeated almost verbatim from 9c, but with the single Vasiṣṭha, not the pl.
 Vasiṣṭhas as subject.
-As noted in the publ. intro., I assume that this refers to the production of the sacrifice.
+As noted in the published introduction, I assume that this refers to the production of the sacrifice.
 See comm. ad vs. 14 below.

 The hapax sádāna- is not entirely clear.
 Geldner suggests that it stands for